What Does Gaslighting Look Like

 They make you question your reality.

 Questioning your reality is at the core of gaslighting.
 Before you went to your partner, you had mental clarity.
 However, when gaslighting is taking place with your relationship, you will start to question your thoughts and question your reality.
 Gaslighting is a form of emotional abuse.
 If you can’t even trust your own perspective on your reality, then the person gaslighting has full control over you.
 Most of the time, you don’t even know that it’s happening.
+Click here to learn more on the phrases and common words found in gaslighting.

 It’s time to seek help.